cududa/cudu/docs/positions.md

 ## Advanced

 Behind the scenes things are a little more complicated.
-Game worlds tend to be large, so to avoid precision bugs `noa` runs all its logic in a *local frame of reference*, offset from global coordinates.
+Game worlds tend to be large, so to avoid precision bugs Cudu runs all its logic in a *local frame of reference*, offset from global coordinates.
 This affects physics, rendering, raycasts, and entity/entity collision tests.